fbpx

 The Final Stages: What to Expect

-The LifeChoice team, comprising healthcare professionals specializing in end-of-life care, focuses on maximizing comfort and managing end-of-life symptoms.
-We work closely with the patient’s primary physician to adjust care plans to ensure that the patient’s pain and other distressing symptoms remain under control.
-LifeChoice teams provide all the necessary palliative care.
-Our professionals offer not just medical support but also emotional and spiritual guidance to both patients and their families.
+The LifeChoice team includes healthcare professionals who are end-of-life care specialists to maximize comfort and manage end-of-life symptoms.
+By coordinating care with the patient’s primary physician, we will modify their care plans so that their pain and other distressing symptoms remain under control.
+LifeChoice teams provide all the required palliative care.
+Our professionals offer not only medical but also emotional and spiritual guidance to the patients and their families.

 Related articles